ankan-debug/SafeSurf/README.md

 Surf the web with confidence.
 SafeSurf is your real-time, multi-layered shield against phishing and online threats.

-Built by Team Cyber Titans (Dev: Ankan) for the [Your Hackathon Name Here].
+Built by Team Cyber Titans for the [Your Hackathon Name Here].

-(This is a placeholder: replace this with a GIF of your extension working!)
+(This is a placeholder: replace this with a GIF of your extension working!
+Use a tool like GIPHY Capture to record your screen.)

 ✨ Core Features